What are Oxalates in Plants? Health Considerations

 Some create allergies, others food sensitivities, intolerances and others accumulate and become toxic at increasing levels.

 I’m in my 60’s, I was born 1960 in Australia, we ate everything my mother made from scratch.
 Meat, vegetables, fruit, grains, eggs, nuts, seeds, spices, mushrooms and herbs.
 It was seasonal.
 I remember January we ate nothing but apricots (we had a tree in the back yard), apples and pears from Harcourt, Victoria were our winter fruits.
 It was rare to have a banana as they were not grown in our local area.
-Sugar and flour was always in the pantry to make cakes and cookies.
+Sugar and flour were always in the pantry to make cakes and cookies.
 Of course, things changed when we got our first supermarket in the 70’s in Bendigo.

 I guess what I’m trying to say is that no food was really eaten out of season and I don’t remember all the food and health issues back then that I’m seeing today.